Huawei-PTLab/Theater/README.md

 Finally, we send the `ping` a ball to start the pingpong game.
 Because of the current Swift's threading model, we have to wait in the main thread otherwise the application will terminate immediately.
-We are working on fixing the limitation by providing an API to block on the actor system until it terminates.
+We wait 5 seconds in main thread, and shut down the actor system by calling `system.shutdown()`, which is a non-blocking call.
+Then we call `system.wait()` until the whole system is completely shut down.
 ```
 ping !
 Ball(sender:nil)
 Thread.sleep(forTimeInterval: 5)
+system.shutdown()
+system.wait()
 ```

 Let's put all together